sigma-random/Heapy/README.md

 6) If all ok you should see a folder called HeapReport that will contains some html.

 7) Open the first html file.
-Now you can navigate between the report using the key arrows. :-)
+Now you can navigate between the report using the arrow keys. :-)

 ## Screenshots